-GDPR is almost here, and unless you have zero European contacts in your database, it applies to you.
+GDPR is here, and unless you have zero European contacts in your database, it applies to you.

 Here are the first three things you need to know: